PROGRAMS

 Friends and Flowers

-Our Friends and Flowers program delivers friendship and joy in the form of beautiful bouquets from flowers donated to us by local growers, flower shops, merchants, weddings & special events.
+Our Friends and Flowers program delivers friendship and joy in the form of beautiful bouquets created from flowers donated to us by local growers, flower shops, merchants, weddings and special events.
 Our volunteers make the bouquets and then deliver them to our patients, seniors in assisted living and to Meals on Wheels clients.

 If you know someone who could use a little cheer, call us and we will deliver a bouquet to their door.